transferwise/pipelinewise/docs/project/about.rst

 History
 -------

-PipelineWise was started in August 2018 by Peter Kosztolanyi at TransferWise and the project was open sourced at the end of August 2019.
+PipelineWise was started in August 2018 by Peter Kosztolanyi at Wise and the project was open sourced at the end of August 2019.

 Committers